 Send Your Child To School Feeling Less Anxious and More Confident

 These ideas work best when you use a variety.
 Some increase warmth and security, and encourage a child to show their true feelings, others are there to support and nurture a child as they offload their fears, so try experimenting with a few.

 This process is leads to increased resilience and the confidence to go off to school peacefully.

-Do you have a child who feels anxious about school starting?
+Do you have a child who feels anxious about going to school?